WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

 The ``path`` argument can be either the name of a field (as a string), or a :class:`~django.db.models.F` instance.
-The ``value`` argument must be a string or a :class:`~django.db.models.expressions.Value`.
+The ``value`` argument must be a string or a :class:`~django.db.models.Value`.

 ``SearchEquals`` objects can be reused and combined with other search expressions.